amazon-kingfisher-1600

 Breeding: During the breeding season, Amazon Kingfisher pairs engage in courtship displays that involve calling and aerial acrobatics.
 They nest in burrows excavated in riverbanks or earthen cliffs, where the female lays a clutch of eggs.
 Both parents participate in incubating the eggs and feeding the young.

-Conservation Status: The Amazon Kingfisher is considered a species of least concern by the International Union for Conservation of Nature (IUCN) due to its widespread distribution and stable population.
+Conservation Status: The Amazon Kingfisher is considered a species of Least Concern by the IUCN.

 MALE